mthomps4/asdf-docker/README.md

 Feel free to customize the Dockerfile to include any additional tools or configurations needed for your development environment.

+## Postgres
+Each image has `posgresql postgresql-contrib` installed.
+There is also an alias `start-postgres` to run `service postgresql start`.
+Currently, there's only the initial postgres user `sudo -u postgres psql`.
+You can create another user as you see fit.

 ## Docker Repositories

 - Node: <https://hub.docker.com/repository/docker/mthomps4/devcontainer-node/general>